10 Best HVAC Companies in Clifton Park, NY

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Keeping your grills, indoor evaporator coil, ductwork, and condenser fan blades clean helps your HVAC system function effectively and lowers the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your home's HVAC system when you notice things starting to get dirty.
+Keeping your ductwork, indoor evaporator coil, grills, and condenser fan blades clean helps your system run and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the colder months allows passive solar heating to warm your home.
 Closing the blinds during the summer helps prevent the same heat from getting inside.
 Doing both helps minimize the strain on your HVAC.